Chirag-Nahata/chiragnahata.ml/README.md

 - [NCERT Class 10 Hindi Shitij Book](https://drive.google.com/file/d/14A4IzdGb692aEW3T1PaNe_3HRXUhw6WY/view?usp=sharing)
 - [NCERT Class 10 Hindi Kritika Book](https://drive.google.com/file/d/1HLj7vVCLkGjo2w1utlCy5LksvpvYjg-t/view?usp=sharing)

-## FAQs
-- **Live Chat** - The bottom left side chat is the Live Chat with one of our representatives
-- **Chat Bot** - The bottom right side chat is with the Chat Bot.
-It will take our issue and create a ticket.
-You can also book a meeting from it directly.
-- **Chat on Messenger** - You can also chat with us on Messenger using this chat.

 For more information feel free to contact us.

 Hope You like our website.
 Feel free to give us your valuable feedback.